12 Hours Gisborne

-You’ll find Tairāwhiti Gisborne on the north east coast of New Zealand’s North Island (aka ‘Eastland’).
-One of the country’s smallest cities, ‘Gizzy’ is famed for being the first place in the world to see the sun rise.
-Enjoy long, laid-back days in a city well known for its food, wine and boutique wineries (it is the unofficial chardonnay capital of New Zealand, after all), as well as its quiet surf beaches.
+You’ll find Tairāwhiti Gisborne on the northeast coast of New Zealand’s North Island (aka ‘Eastland’).
+One of the country’s smallest cities, ‘Gizzy’ is famed for being the first place in the world to see the sunrise.
+Enjoy long, laid-back days in a city well known for its food boutique wineries (it is the unofficial chardonnay capital of New Zealand, after all), as well as its quiet surf beaches.

-Whilst we at Neat Places are fans of low-energy indoor activities like eating, drinking and shopping, Gisborne does offers some epic things to do outdoors that are worth having a go at, from surfing and rock-sliding, to hand-feeding stingrays and cycling the Tairāwhiti Trails.
+While we at Neat Places are fans of low-energy indoor activities like eating, drinking, and shopping, Gisborne does offers some epic things to do outdoors that are worth having a go at, from surfing and rock-sliding to hand-feeding stingrays and cycling the Tairāwhiti Trails.
 A visit to the national arboretum to discover one of the best tree collections in the Southern Hemisphere is a must.
 Gisborne is also an essential place to visit if you have an interest in Māori culture and history.

 Manutuke Eco Retreat

 Wake up early at this beautiful wetland and lakeside eco retreat to catch the sunrise.
 The self-catered Manutuke Eco Retreat is located 15 minutes from Gisborne.
 Its twin safari-style tent is solar powered and is interconnected with decks and boardwalks so you can immerse yourself in the wetland surrounds.
 The tents sleep four and are spacious, stylishly decorated and warm.